Korn inequalities for incompatible tensor fields in three space dimensions with conformally invariant dislocation energy: Introduction

 under the side condition of plastic incompressibility ~ $\tr(P)=\tr(\varepsilon_p)\equiv 0$.~ A simplified framework for size-independent plasticity can be sketched, based on the introduction of the total free energy, which consist of elastic contributions and local hardening

 where $\Ce$, $\mathbb{C}_{\text{hard}}$ are classical positive definite fourth order tensors acting on symmetric arguments.
+We are working here in a phenomenological modeling context.
+A variational approach to single crystals with dislocations, different from out presented phenomenological viewpoint, has been explored in \cite{Scala2020properties,Scala2019variationalapproach} based on \cite{Mueller2008crystals}.
+Our term $\skalarProd{\mathbb{C}_{\text{hard}}\,\sym\,P}{\sym\,P}$ gives rise to the usual Prager-type backstress term (linear kinematic hardening) which appears ubiquitous in the literature.
 The appearance of $\sym(\D u -P)$ and $\sym P$ instead of $\D u -P$ and $P$ alone is dictated by linearized frame indifference of the model.
 Equilibrium of forces

 appears from variation of \eqref{eq:energy_plast} with respect to the displacement $u$.
 It remains to postulate a ``flow rule'', i.e.,~an evolution for the plastic variable $P$.
 This equation appears as gradient flow with respect to $P$ in the form